A Second Order Cumulant Spectrum Test That a Stochastic Process is Strictly Stationary and a Step Toward a Test for Graph Signal Strict Stationarity: The Cum2 test for strict stationarity

-\section{Derivation of The Test Statistic for the Second Order Cumulant Spectrum Test of Strict Stationarity.}

-We now use the second order cumulant spectrum to construct the test for the null hypothesis that a stochastic process $\{x(t_n)\}$ is strictly stationary.
+We now use the properties of the second order cumulant spectrum to construct the test for the null hypothesis that a stochastic process $\{x(t_n)\}$ is strictly stationary.
+We assume that the time series has been demeaned, detrended, prewhitened and trimmed, as is typical in frequency domain applications.
 The test uses frame averaged cumulant spectra at fundamental frequency pairs and has an asymptotic complex normal distribution.
-To get frame averaged estimates for the cumulant spectrum $K(f_1, f_2)$ and for the spectrum $S(f)$, where $(f_1, f_2)$ are frequencies in the principal domain, we partition the time series into frames of equal length, calculate the cumulant spectrum and the spectrum for each frame and then average over all the frames.
-A time series of length $T$ is partitioned into $P = [T/ L]$ complete nonoverlapping frames of length $L$.
+To get frame averaged estimates for the cumulant spectrum $K(f_1, f_2)$ and for the spectrum $S(f)$, where $(f_1, f_2)$ are frequencies in the principal domain, we use the windowing trick: partition the time series into frames of equal length, calculate the cumulant spectrum and the spectrum for each frame and then get averages of spectral quantities of interest.
+A time series of length $T$ is partitioned into $P = [T/ L]$ complete non overlapping frames of length $L$.
 We omit the last frame if it has less than $L$ observations.
-Then the frame averaged cumulant spectrum estimate is
+Then the frame averaged cumulant spectrum estimate is $\hat{K}\left(f_1 , f_2 \right) = \frac{1}{P} \sum_{p=1}^{P} K_p\left(f_1 , f_2 \right).$